 So tell me a little more about these

 Another key benefit to green roofs is that they mitigate the urban heat island effect.
-A chapter study by the United States Environmental Protection Agency (EPA) reported that green roofs were substantially cooler than their dark or white counterparts.
+A chapter study by the United States Environmental Protection Agency (EPA) reported that garden roof were substantially cooler than their dark or white counterparts.

 Comparing two roofs in Chicago, the study found that on a 32 degrees Celsius (90 Fahrenheit) day in August, the green roof temperature ranged from 33 to 48 degrees Celsius (91 to 119 Fahrenheit) while an adjacent dark conventional roof dark temperature was 76 degrees Celsius (169 Fahrenheit).